Detroit Tigers vs Boston Red Sox: Odds, Run Line, and Total

 Boston Red Sox

+- Left fielder Masataka Yoshida is on the 10-day IL with a right shoulder injury.

-- Second baseman Romy Gonzalez is on the 10-day IL with a left quadricep contusion.
+- First baseman Romy Gonzalez is on the 10-day IL with a left quadricep contusion.

 - First baseman Triston Casas is on the 10-day IL with a left patellar tendon rupture.